Platform: Windows

 Generally, two object lock retention modes are supported for immutable storage:

+• Compliance mode.
 In Compliance mode, protected objects in backup storage are locked completely (users cannot overwrite or delete an object version or alter its lock settings using Management Console or Backup Agent).
 These objects cannot be deleted until their retention period defined in the GFS retention policy settings ends.
-Management Console or Backup Agent provide no option to switch object lock retention mode for existing destination buckets.
-If need to use the Compliance mode for the case, you can check this option with MSP360 support.
+Management Console or Backup Agent provide no option to switch Object Lock retention mode for existing destination buckets with Object Lock enabled.
+If you need to use the Compliance mode for the case, you can check this option with MSP360 support.

-Use the Immutability feature with extreme caution.
-Once a backup data become immutable in Compliance mode, there is no way to delete them from the storage until the specified GFS keeping period expires except for the storage account termination.
+Use the Object Lock (Immutability) feature with extreme caution.
+Once a backup data becomes immutable in Compliance mode, there is no way to delete them from the storage until the specified GFS keeping period expires except for the storage account termination.
 Incorrect settings can cause high storage bills

 | Top |